Evolving parent app theming

 I designed the School Gateway parent app theming experience end to end, working closely with schools, internal stakeholders, and developers to balance flexibility with consistency.
 The goal was to allow schools to apply their branding without compromising usability or accessibility for parents.

-As part of a later platform-wide update, the theming setup was aligned with the new ParentPay Design System and WCAG AA standards, with a focus on improving clarity and maintainability across school-facing workflows.
-The final designs were fully implemented and prepared for release.
+As part of a later platform-wide update, I brought the theming setup in line with the new ParentPay Design System and WCAG 2.2 standards, focusing on clarity and maintainability across school-facing workflows.
+The final designs were implemented and released, with post-launch validation confirming the update maintained the trust and clarity the original feature had built.

 The parent app theming work evolved across two distinct phases, driven by different needs at different points in the product’s lifecycle.